No matter who wins at the end of a gruelling election, the result is the same: there are a gang of lawn signs leftover.

 2. Help homeless cats

 Set aside unused election signs for use at the Feral Cat Recovery Centre, where homeless cats are taken to recuperate after being spayed or neutered to control homeless cat populations.
 The signs will be put to use as liners for cages and carriers.
 Volunteers will convert the leftover signs at shelter-building workshops in the fall to ready Toronto's many homeless cats survive the winter.
+NOTE: The Feral Cat Recovery Centre is no longer accepting old election signs.

 3. Save it till next time